How sitting is killing us

 How sitting is killing us – You’ve probably heard the phrase ‘sitting is the new smoking’.
 Well, it’s also the new obesity, diabetes and cancer.
 Sitting all day is killing us.
 From depression to diabetes and early death, the chair is deadlier than the gun.

 The human body was not built for this.
-The human body was designed to move to function correctly.
+The human body is designed to move to function correctly.
 We are all born with a full range of movement, but our culture of sitting gradually robs us of these natural abilities and our full potential to move, bend, flex, and reach.

 What it causes

 And guess what else?
 Sitting makes you stupid.
 How?
 Your brain needs oxygen and nutrients to create new brain cells and facilitate critical thinking.
-This is why Steve Jobs used to have ‘walking meetings’ and why companies like Google have made meditation and mindfulness an official company policy.
+This is why Steve Jobs used to have ‘walking ‘meetings and why companies like Google have made meditation and mindfulness an official company policy.

 Health risks